 Lacroix offered six recommendations for managing network capacity: allow flexible/dynamic export limits; promote smart inverters; consider mitigation measures to complement smart inverters; upgrade transformers during replacement activities; build more power flow models for other networks, and; explore potential for behind-the-meter batteries.

 The sun in South Australia

 The problem of surging solar exports pushing demand to extreme lows is most evident in South Australia, where rooftop PV – at about 1.5GW – is the largest generator.
 For one hour on October 11, for example, PV supplied 100% of demand in the state.

-SA Power Networks future networks program manager Alex Ward doesn’t necessarily feel this as a bad thing.
-“We continue to see more and more records broken, which is encouraging to see,” he said during a presentation in the All-Energy 2020 session Integrating DER into the Grid.
+SA Power Networks future networks program manager Alex Ward doesn’t necessarily feel this is a bad thing.
+“We continue to see more and more records broken, which is encouraging to see,” he said.

 With exports limited to 5kW and one in three customers owning PV systems, SAPN is seeing congestion and localised high voltage issues in parts of its network.
 The network can only host 1-2kW of exports per customer, Ward said.

 There are two choices: maximise hosting capacity with better voltage regulation, and/or; increase utilisation of hosting capacity through higher levels of self-consumption and smarter loads, such as scheduling charging of EVs and hot water systems “to soak up some of that generation in the network”.